 Finally, patients can benefit by being actively involved in the management of their condition.
 When successful, this can enhance the patient’s motivation to adhere to treatment, foster a more positive physician–patient relationship, and mobilize the coping resources of even the most chronically passive patients.
 Psychologic stress, anxiety, or mood disorders should be identified, evaluated, and treated.
 Regular physical activity helps relieve stress and assists in bowel function, particularly in patients with constipation.

-SSRIs are sometimes used in patients with anxiety or an affective disorder, but studies have not shown a significant benefit for patients with IBS and they may exacerbate diarrhea.
+Selective serotonin reuptake inhibitors are sometimes used in patients with anxiety or an affective disorder, but studies have not shown a significant benefit for patients with IBS and they may exacerbate diarrhea.

 Preliminary data suggest that certain probiotics (eg, Bifidobacterium infantis) alleviate IBS symptoms, particularly bloating.
 The beneficial effects of probiotics are not generic to the entire species but specific to certain strains.
 Certain aromatic oils (carminatives) can relax smooth muscle and relieve pain caused by cramps in some patients.
 Peppermint oil is the most commonly used agent in this class.